Channels

 The Channel object, created via the Channels object, is used to interact with a specific channel.

-The Channel object exposes the following public properties:
+The Channel object exposes the following public attributes:

 name